LasAtt/malbot/README.md

 MalBot
 ======

-Telegram Bot for querying MyAnimeList API for Anime
+Telegram Bot for querying MyAnimeList API for Anime.
+This Bot uses the excellent [Telegram Bots Api](https://github.com/rubenlagus/TelegramBots) for functionality.

 Usage
 -----